50 Amazing Places to Visit Around the World When You Retire

 The oldest national park in New Zealand, this awe-inspiring landscape includes volcanoes, rivers, breath-taking panoramas and a selection of indigenous animals.
 Between June and November, the snows of the season lend the mountainous region perfectly to a spot of skiing.

 Another South Pacific island which manages to just edge ahead of the competition is Aitutaki, a you-have-to-see-it-to-believe-it slice of paradise.
 At just 6.97sq miles, the island resembles a triangle with the majority of the centre of the land making way a turquoise lagoon – perfect for swimming.

 If you are considering releasing equity from your home to fund a world tour upon retirement, Age Partnership can help you determine whether this process will benefit you and what impact it may have to the size of your estate and your entitlement to means-tested benefits.
 Equity release is only suited to certain parties and situations, so visit the Age Partnership homepage or call the helpful team on 08080 555 222 for more information and guidance.

 Important Information — Equity Release

-As multi-award-winning equity release specialists we provide informative impartial advice covering your options as well as explaining how equity release will affect potential inheritance and how your entitlement to means-tested benefits could be affected now or in the future.
+As multi-award-winning equity release specialists we provide informative advice covering your options as well as explaining how equity release will affect potential inheritance and how your entitlement to means-tested benefits could be affected now or in the future.
 We provide initial advice for free and without obligation.
-Only if you choose to proceed and your case completes would a typical fee of 2.25% of the amount released be payable (minimum £1,695).
+Only if your case completes would our advice fee of £1,895 be payable.
+Other lender and solicitor fees may apply.